BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Conclusion

 \section{Conclusion}

 In this paper, we develop BrainIB, a novel GNN framework based on information bottleneck (IB) for interpretable psychiatric diagnosis.
 To the best of our knowledge, this is the first work that uses IB principle for brain network analysis.
-BrainIB is able to effectively recognize disease-specific prominent brain network connections and demonstrates superior out-of-distribution generalization performance when compared against other state-of-the-art (SOTA) methods on two challenging psychiatric prediction datasets.
+BrainIB is able to effectively recognize disease-specific prominent brain network connections and demonstrates superior out-of-distribution generalization performance when compared against baselines and state-of-the-art (SOTA) methods on three challenging psychiatric prediction datasets.
 We also validate the rationality of our discovered biomarkers with clinical and neuroimaging finds.
 Our improvements on generalization and interpretability make BrainIB moving one step ahead towards practical clinical applications.
-In the future, we will consider combining BrainIB with multimodal data to further improve the accuracy of psychiatric diagnosis.
+In the future, we will consider combining BrainIB with multimodal data to further improve the accuracy of psychiatric diagnosis and we collect additional datasets to serve as validation sets ($n >1000$).